 I’m a member of that dwindling species, the heterosexual male.
 I was raised (by a professional feminist) before the sexual revolution.
 I’ve never had the opportunity to really explore Mars (though I’ve looked at a lot of very beautiful pictures of Venus).
 I’ve never consciously cultivated my female aspect, painted my nails, or willingly ordered a “nice salad”.

 I’m simply not wired to sense the attractiveness of males.
 I get that young Marlon Brando in a tight t-shirt can turn a head or two.
 But James Dean?
-I never wanted to coddle or cuddle him.
+I never wanted to cuddle or coddle him.

 The female of the species—that’s another story.
 Take for example, Rachael Price, singer of the fine group Lake Street Dive, whose praises I have previously sung in somewhat hyperbolic terms.
 What can I say?
 She makes me a more than a little dizzy.
 She is, according to all five of my humble male senses, the epitome of what a woman can/should be.
 A chanteuse, a siren.
 A visage that demands my testostironical attention, a call of the wild to the fundaments of my DNA.

 Because physically, Vilray reminds me of myself in junior high.
-More girth than glam, more Bud than bod, more tummy than tone, more stagger than swagger.
+More girth than glam, more Bud than bod, more stagger than swagger.
 And here he is, harmonizing right up close with that most divine Ms Price.

 And she’s smiling.
 Genuinely.
 She’s smiling at him.
 She likes him.